The Sports Legends

 It was the tour of England in 1936, Amarnath had played 3 test matches for India.
 The side was led by Vizzy, the Maharajkumar of Vizianagram.
 During those times there was a lack of structure in the cricket board and it is said that Vizzy became the captain after manipulation and politics.
 He was a poor captain and during one innings in the tour he made Lala Amarnath wait for his batting.
 Lala was all padded up ready to go and bat but Vizzy kept on pushing him down the order.
 Frustrated by this, Amarnath’s impulsive nature triggered and he hurled abuses at the captain.
 This saw him being controversially sent back from the tour due to indiscipline and there was a gap of 10 years between his 3rd and 4th test.

-On top of this when World War 2 began in 1935, world cricket stopped for 6 years, but Amarnath participated in the first-class cricket.
+On top of this when World War 2 began in 1935, world cricket stopped for 6 years, but Amarnath participated in first-class cricket.
 He played 186 matches and scored 10,426 runs and took 463 wickets.

 When international cricket resumed, Lala Amarnath was given his due and was made captain in the 1947-48 tour to Australia.
 Following years marked the later stage of his career and he failed to perform as a batsman but was praised for his aggressive captaincy.

-In 1952, history was created under his captaincy when India defeated Pakistan in a test match and fact went on to win their first test series.
+In 1952, history was created under his captaincy when India defeated Pakistan in a test match and went on to win their first test series.

 The government also felicitated him with the Padma Bhushan in 1991.
 The Indian legend died aged 88 in Delhi on 5th August 2000.